 Wow!
 It must be a sheer fall of 1,000 metres striking down like a piling machine banging on the poles at a construction site.

 Marussia showed me lake Walensee with its green coloured waters, calm, narrow but long looking deep as if hiding some ancient secret inside.
-A few hours later, we arrived at Immensee.
+A few hours or so later, we arrived at Immensee.

 At an old folks home I met Dr Josef Niederman, Marussia’s foster-father.
 He was in his nineties.